 Many of these greens can be grown indoors all winter long as micro greens.

 And finally, what would eating seasonally in fall be without our favorite Autumn vegetable – the pumpkin!
 The pumpkin-spice-everything season has indeed begun, and with it, recipes for pies, smoothies, lattes, custards, muffins, and quick bread!

 Take a trip to a nearby pumpkin patch, decorate your front porch for a bit, and when you’re ready to switch up the decor, bake those pumpkins and use their puree!

 Is there anything that heralds the arrival of fall more than a trip to the apple orchard?
 With a cup of warm cider in hand, a stroll under a row of mature apple trees is quintessentially a fall activity.

 In our family, we try to pick a wide variety of apples, including a few storage varieties that will last through the winter (Arkansas Blacks and Winesaps are local favorites here in Missouri).
 With the sweeter eating varieties, we make the classics – apple pie, apple cider, and applesauce.

 A collection of amazing apple recipes can be found in this post: The Abundant Apple.
 And if you feel like taking a culinary adventure, try turning some apples into apple sugar, apple cider vinegar, or even hard cider.

-What is your favorite October fruit or vegetable?
+What is your favorite Autumn fruit or vegetable?